bcgsc/pori_ipr_api/README.md

 ###### LIMS Sequencing Sync
 This task characterizes the sequencing state of pending POG cases in tracking.
 First POGs pending sequencing submission are queried against the
 `/illumin_run` endpoint to see which have entries.
-If _any_ entry is existant, the "sequencing started" task is satisfied.
+If _any_ entry is existent, the "sequencing started" task is satisfied.

 Next, sequencing completed status is checked for at the same endpoint.
 As are QC passed and Validation.